narroviz/starter/README.story.md

 - create two social images:
   - Facebook: 1200 x 628 (`src/assets/social/social-facebook.jpg`)
   - Twitter: 1024 x 576 (`src/assets/social/social-twitter.jpg`)
-- Before launching, test the final Wanderwhim link in [Facebook Debugger](https://developers.facebook.com/tools/debug/sharing) to ensure all og tags are working properly.
+- Before launching, test the final Narro link in [Facebook Debugger](https://developers.facebook.com/tools/debug/sharing) to ensure all og tags are working properly.
 - Create Twitter asset:
   - Motion works well on Twitter, so when possible use a scrolling video of the story (.MP4)
   - Tweets should always include some sort of visual asset